-Cost-benefit analysis involves the appraisal of a project proposal.
+The cost-benefit analysis involves the appraisal of a project proposal.
 It aims to determine whether or not a project is worth pursuing, based on a comparison between the potential benefits of a project and the anticipated costs or risks it entails.
-Cost-benefit analysis helps managers and other decision makers understand the cost and expected returns (in monetary terms) of a given decision.
-It can help them decide whether or not to undertake a proposed activity, or choose between different alternatives.
+Cost-benefit analysis helps managers and other decision-makers understand a given decision's cost and expected returns (in monetary terms).
+It can help them decide whether or not to undertake a proposed activity or choose between different alternatives.